Supersonic-Sites/Condesa/content/about.md

 ---
 title: About Condesa Jewelry Expertise
-description: "Condesa brings a certified gemologist and nearly 30 years of experience to the table. "
+description: "Condesa brings a certified gemologist and nearly 30 years of experience to the table.
+We're dedicated to making beauty through jewelry. "
 components:
   - type: header_sub
     bg_color: primary